Service and Assistance Animal Policy

 4. Training: Service Animals must be properly trained.

 5. Leash: If appropriate the animal must be on a leash, unless the leash would inhibit the animal's ability to be of service.

-6. Other Conditions: Disability Services may place other reasonable conditions or restrictions on the animals depending on the nature and characteristics of the animal.
+6. Other Conditions: Student Accessibility Services may place other reasonable conditions or restrictions on the animals depending on the nature and characteristics of the animal.